Beginner's Guide for WordPress / Start your WordPress Blog in minutes

-Your WordPress site may be setting cookies on your visitors’ browsers, and the European Union’s cookie law requires websites to get user consent before setting any cookies on their computers.
+Did you know that your WordPress site may be setting cookies on your visitors’ browsers?
+Different regulations, like the European Union’s GDPR, require websites to get user consent before setting any cookies on computers.

 In this article, we will show you how to add a cookies popup in WordPress.